Safe Modules and Guards for Treasury: Power and Its Containment (2026)

 - Keep on-chain containment, policy, and accounting as distinct layers.

-How Wag3s helps
+How Wag3s handles it

-Wag3s Ledger ingests Safe activity including module-initiated transactions, attributes them to the module and purpose, and reconciles them to on-chain reality with an audit trail — so module automation does not become an accounting blind spot.
+Wag3s Ledger ingests Safe activity including module-initiated transactions, attributes them to the module and purpose, and reconciles them to on-chain reality with an audit trail, so module automation does not become an accounting blind spot.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading